 As expected, it was full of jostling, selfie-taking people, but it was also possible to appreciate the magnitude.

 From the Colosseum, I continued on through the rest of Ancient Rome, first through Palatine Hill, which had the remains of a Hippodrome, several arches, gardens, and it’s also where Romulus killed his brother Remus, which is where “Rome” gets its name.

 Arch of Titus in Palatine Hill

-Palatine Hill is also where Herculese defeated Cacus.
+Palatine Hill is also where Hercules defeated Cacus.
 Evidence shows that people have lived on Palatine Hill at least as far back as 1,000 BC.
 The hill is a good vantage to look over the Roman Forum, which was my next stop.